tarasowski/scotty/README.md

 # Accelerate Your Serverless Development with AWS SAM & Scotty

 Scotty is a simple tool that uploads your Lambda code without redeployment of the whole stack.
 Scotty parses your `template.yaml` file, gets all the serverless functions, zips the folders of these functions, uploads them to s3 and calls AWS API `lambda.updateFunctionCode`.
 Scotty helps you to accelerate your development!
+Instant development and deployment of your functions.

 #### This is just a preview!
 It's not event an Alpha version.
 But it works!
 #### Note: It doesn't work with a short form `!Sub` syntax, use Syntax for the full function name! [see here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-sub.html)